Greater Shepparton Community Safety Projects

 All Cultures Police Youth Committee

-Activities delivered by the Committee includes both male and female self-defence classes, the support of an Iftar dinner during Ramadan, and two tours of the local Police station and court.
-Events planned for the rest of 2019 include community BBQ’s and a three-day camp in September.
+Activities delivered by the Committee included male and female self-defence classes, the support of an Iftar dinner during Ramadan, two tours of the local Police station and court, community BBQ’s and a three-day camp.

 The young people involved in the committee have built strong relationships with Police and community organisations, including AusCamp, Word of Mouth, Ethnic Council, Greater Shepparton City Council, and Shepparton Access.

-As the group has built momentum, members have encouraged other young people to participate in the committee and its programs.
-It is expected that it will continue to strengthen relationships between Victoria Police and the young people as well as the broader community.
+As the group built momentum, members encouraged other young people to participate in the committee and its programs.
+It is expected that it will continue to strengthen relationships between Victoria Police and the young people as well as the broader community beyond the CSN project.

 Community Safety messaging campaign

 Community messaging was identified as a key factor in informing and supporting residents to be partners with police in contributing to a safe, harmonious and inclusive Shepparton community.